Get copies of your credit report--then make sure information is correct.

 - How many and what types of credit accounts do you have?
 Many credit-scoring models consider the number and type of credit accounts you have.
 A mix of installment loans and credit cards may improve your score.
 However, too many finance company accounts or credit cards might hurt your score.

-To learn more about credit scoring, see the Federal Trade Commission's website, Facts for Consumers.
+To learn more about credit scoring, see the Federal Trade Commission's website, How Credit Scores Affect the Price of Credit and Insurance.

 Learn the legal steps to take to improve your credit report.